On-device Federated Finetuning for Speech ClassificationΒΆ

 Centralized TrainingΒΆ

-This section describes how to finetune Whisper-tiny for keyword spotting without making use of Federated Learning.
+[!TIP] This section describes how to finetune Whisper-tiny for keyword spotting without making use of Federated Learning.
 This means that the whole training set is available at any point and therefore it is in its entirety to finetune the model each epoch.
+Skip to the next section if you want to jump straight into how to run Whisper-tiny with Flower!

 Then run centralized training as follows.
 Please note that the first time you run the code, the SpeechCommnads dataset will be downloaded and pre-processed using πŸ€— API (which takes a little while – approx 40min – and is cached in ~/.cache/huggingface/datasets/speechcommands wiht a footprint of ~83GB).
 Subsequent runs shouldn’t require this preprocessing.

-python centralised.py --compile # don't use `--compile` flag if you are using pytorch < 2.0
+python centralized.py --compile # don't use `--compile` flag if you are using pytorch < 2.0

 # The script will save a checkpoint of the classifier head after each epoch